jeff-boykin/portfolio/GA/sample_curriculum_design-ds.md

 | Unit 2 | Foundations of Modeling | Lessons 6 - 10 | Lesson 11 |
 | Unit 3 | Data Science in the Real World| Lessons 12 - 18 | Lesson 19 |

-> Note: Flex sessions are provided as buffers for holidays, content review, or additional topics that instructors may want to cover.
+> Note: Flex sessions are provided as buffers for holidays, review, or bonus topics that instructors may wish to cover.

 ---

-# Lesson Breakdown
+## Lesson Breakdown

 | Class | Title |  | Class | Title |
 | --- | :---: | --- |  --- | :---: |